Koop Drive Trailhead and Kids Konnection Playground

-From Abita, the Tammany Trace Trailhead Headquarters is 4.39 miles away and is marked with a green caboose that serves as information center and ranger station.
+From Abita, the Tammany Trace Trailhead Headquarters is 4.39 miles away and is marked with a green caboose that serves as an information center and ranger station.
 Here you will find an inclusive playground, called Kids Konnection, a place for all children, with or without special needs, to play together.
 The first two weekends of December, come experience the Holiday of Lights and celebrate Christmas.
-Throughout the year, enjoy the popular Jamming on the Trace concerts.
-Future plans call for Kids Town and an amphitheater.
-You'll also find rest rooms, water fountains, picnic tables and parking here.
+You'll also find restrooms, water fountains, picnic tables, and parking here.
 The Tammany Trace is available for your walking, running, biking event, or fundraiser.
 Please contact 985-867-9490 for more information.

 The KIDS Konnection Story

 Susan McHugh was in her friend Michelle's kitchen when Michelle asked, "Susan has your son ever played on a playground before?"
 Those words rang in Susan's ears and filled her heart with sadness.
 She thought, "How can this be?
 How can I allow my child to miss out on the joy that playing on a playground brings?"

 When Susan and Tim McHugh’s third son Wesley was just an infant, he was diagnosed with a rare congenital muscle disease.
 The effects of this disease are ultimately low muscle tone leading to debilitating muscle weakness including respiratory muscles and overall muscle weakness.
 Wesley cannot walk and uses an electric wheelchair to get around.
 Susan knew that this would seriously limit his access to many places.